|

 1910 |

-John Hendley Morrision Kirkwood elected Conservative MP for the Essex South Eastern parliamentary
+John Hendley Morrision Kirkwood elected Conservative member of parliament for the Essex South Eastern parliamentary

 constituency - including Basildon.
-The General Election of January/February 1910 produced a
+Majority 1,911.
+The general election of January/February

-hung parliament.
-The Liberal party won the most seats and formed a minority government with the
+1910 produced a hung parliament.
+The Liberal party won the most seats and formed a minority

-Mr. John Hendley Morrision Kirkwood re-elected Conservative MP for the Essex South Eastern
+Mr. John Hendley Morrision Kirkwood re-elected Conservative member of parliament for the Essex South Eastern

 parliamentary constituency - including Basildon.
-Liberals win General Election with a majority
+Majority 1,217.
+Liberals win general Election

 1911 |